richhx/richhx.github.io/_posts/2015-03-25-What-It-Means-to-Learn.md

 but I’m really not all that bright.
 Almost everything has been spoon-fed to me and the same goes for many others.
 Schools have made it so that it is almost too easy to “learn”: memorize some ideas, vocabulary, or whatever the teacher wants and then just barf it all out for a test.
 It’s formulaic and works to a certain extent, but I wouldn’t say it is truly learning.
-Learning is understanding, and currently an “intellectual hide and seek” occurs where students look for what the teacher wants them to say. <br>
+Learning is understanding, but currently an “intellectual hide and seek” occurs where students look for what the teacher wants them to say. <br>

 You can’t expect everything to be handed to you on a silver platter, and I have recently realized this.
 My dad nagged me about